 Why do you need to rent an airplane?
-You may be an experienced pilot, but like many you don't own a plane — and, in fact, most certified pilots are not aircraft owners.
+You may be an experienced pilot, but like many you don't own a plane and, in fact, most certified pilots are not aircraft owners.
 Perhaps you are looking to earn additional ratings, such as Instrument, Commercial, or Multi-Engine.
-Or you may need a particular endorsement, such as Complex or Tailwheel.
+Or you may need a particular endorsement, such as High-Performance or Complex.
 If you're a beginning student (as we all were at one time), odds are you will be renting for the duration of your training and beyond.
-You want a reliable, safe airplane — and at a reasonable price.
+You want a reliable, safe airplane and at a reasonable price.

-We have a select, varied fleet of aircraft at Willamette Aviation — our airplanes offer everything from a twin-engine Piper to basic two-seat trainers.
+We have a select, varied fleet of aircraft at Willamette Aviation a collection of airplanes that offers everything from a twin-engine Piper to basic two-seat trainers.
 Call us at (503) 678-2252 if you have any questions.
-(Please note that all rates are "wet," i.e. with fuel, and that we do not apply any "fuel surcharges" to your flying time.)
+(Please note that all rates are "wet," i.e. with fuel and oil, and that we do not apply any "fuel surcharges" to your flying time.)

 Most pilots will want to fly the Piper Apache in order to earn a multi-engine rating, while others will simply enjoy gaining time and experience in a large, stable airplane.
 Our PA-23-160 Apache G is a carefully maintained 1960 edition with several improvements over the initial Apaches, including 160-hp powerplants, dorsal-fin stabilizers, and a one-piece, high-performance windscreen.
 The plane also features dual alternators and vacuum pumps, another improvement over early models, while our multi-engine training program is designed to enhance the safety that's built in to the plane's several upgrades.